01 Film copyright licensing

 In some circumstances even if a film is available to buy or rent for home use, it doesn’t mean public screening rights are automatically available.
 The same stringent rights conditions apply to DVD and Blu-ray screenings as for DCP and 35mm screenings.
 Rights holders often only hold home entertainment licences and are unable to grant public screening rights on their DVD/Blu-ray titles.
 Clearing these rights for public screenings, particularly on older titles, can be a complex procedure sometimes involving liaising directly with a film’s producer or international sales agent.
 However, having said this, the explosion in available titles on DVD and Blu-ray has definitely increased access to a wider range of titles for the non-theatrical sector and expanded cultural programmers’ pool of available titles.

-Films screened in schools or universities or may be exempt from copyright licensing if they are screened as part of curricular activities, or are part of a particular curriculum.
-However, films screened in schools or universities for extra-curricular purposes – e.g. as part of after-school clubs, university film societies or for fundraising purposes – do require additional licensing.
+Films screened in schools or universities may be exempt from copyright licensing if they are screened as part of curricular activities, or are part of a particular curriculum, though films screened for extra-curricular purposes – e.g. as part of after-school clubs, university film societies or for fundraising purposes – do require additional licensing.

-If you are a state school and wish to screen films to students outside of the curriculum, you may though already be covered by a Filmbankmedia PVSL licence purchased by the Department of Education.
+However, if you are a state school and wish to screen films to students outside of the curriculum, you may already be covered by a Filmbankmedia PVSL licence purchased by the Department of Education.
 Click here for details.

 In the public domain?

-Films over 50 years of age and for which there are no active rightsholders may be out of copyright, in which case you can screen it to the public without film copyright licensing.
-See our FAQ for more details.
+Films over 50 years of age and for which there are no active rightsholders may be out of copyright, in which case you can screen them to the public without film copyright licensing.
+However, it can be hard to find out which films are truly out of copyright.
+See our FAQ for further details.

 How the ICO can help

-If you have any questions or require further information, please email email@example.com where we will be able to help you further.
+If you have any questions or require further information, please email firstname.lastname@example.org with details.

 The ICO also provides a programming advice service to all film clubs and community cinemas in the UK, offering advice on film availability, release patterns, hire terms, formats, rights tracking information and accessing publicity materials.
-Please email firstname.lastname@example.org and we ask that you allow a week for your query to be answered in order to enable us to resource the service effectively.
+Please email email@example.com.
+We receive lots of enquiries and it takes us time to process them all, so please allow a week for your query to be answered.